IddoSadeh/cplusplusBook/_sources/cplusplus/hello.md

 - *Curly brackets* to associate code with a function.
 - *Code* that goes inside the brackets.

-### ;
+### Semicolons

 The last part of the code is the semicolon.
-The semicolon *must* be used after any executble line of code that is not a function or a #include statement
+The semicolon *must* be used after any executble line of code that is not a function or a #include statement.
+Why?
+Errors 🤮.

 ## Errors